Ross Sea Region soils

-Manaaki Whenua has conducted research in Antarctica for many years and manages and curates the Ross Sea Region soil database and related materials.
+Manaaki Whenua has conducted research in Antarctica for several decades and manages and curates the Antarctic soils database and related materials.

 Data sources and soil reports